seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Exit*

 ### SCENE III.
 Troy.
-Before Priam’s palace.
+Before Priam's palace.

 *Enter HECTOR and ANDROMACHE*

 **ANDROMACHE**
-When was my lord so much ungently temper’d,
+When was my lord so much ungently temper'd,
 To stop his ears against admonishment?
 Unarm, unarm, and do not fight to-day.

 **HECTOR**
 You train me to offend you; get you in:
-By all the everlasting gods, I’ll go!
+By all the everlasting gods, I'll go!

 **ANDROMACHE**
 My dreams will, sure, prove ominous to the day.